tuler/deroll/README.md

 validator-1  | Hello world!
 ```

-Now you're ready to start building your Cartesi application with sunodo and deroll!
+Now you're ready to start building your Cartesi application with cartesi and deroll!

 ## Build from source

 ### Requirements

 -   Corepack (with pnpm) or pnpm v8 (8.7.1 recommended)
 -   Node 20 or greater (LTS)

 ### Installation